Mc-Zen/quill/docs/guide/quill-guide.typ

   )
 )

-First, the call to `annotate()` asks for the $y$ coordinate of the zeroth row (first wire) and the $x$ coordinates of the second and forth column.
+First, the call to `annotate()` asks for the $x$ coordinates of the second and forth column and the $y$ coordinate of the zeroth row (first wire).
 The draw callback function then gets the corresponding coordinates as arguments and uses them to draw a brace and some text above the cells.

 Note, that the circuit does not know how large the annotation is.
 If it goes beyond the circuits bounds, you may want to adjust the parameter `circuit-padding` of #ref-fn("quantum-circuit()") appropriately.